 The COVID-19 pandemic has had an unprecedented impact on individuals, communities, and nations worldwide.
-The pandemic's effects have been significant work-life particularly the characteristics of sales professionals in the industry, requiring pharmaceutical significant adaptations in work attributes and occupational structures [Elbeddini & Yeats, 2020; Bashir et al., 2021; Oamen, 2021a; Oamen, 2021b].
+The pandemic's effects have been particularly significant on the work-life characteristics of sales professionals in the pharmaceutical industry, requiring significant adaptations in work attributes and occupational structures [Elbeddini & Yeats, 2020; Bashir et al., 2021; Oamen, 2021a; Oamen, 2021b].
 Work attributes refer to an individual's unique traits that can determine their effectiveness in a particular job role.
 In previous research, the work attributes of pharmaceutical sales executives in Nigeria were investigated using an exploratory factor analysis (EFA) [Oamen, 2021c].
-The EFA study produced a 13-item questionnaire and an underlying theoretical structure consisting of three factors or latent variables, sales-related, communication/accessincluding related, and COVID-related activities.
+The EFA study produced a 13-item questionnaire and an underlying theoretical structure consisting of three factors or latent variables, including sales-related, communication/access-related, and COVID-related activities.
 However, to confirm the validity of the structural model, a confirmatory factor analysis (CFA) is required [Cheung, 2009; Fan et al., 2016].
-Therefore, the purpose of this study was to validate the 13-item questionnaire on the work attributes of pharmaceutical sales executives involved pharmaceutical marketing in Nigeria during the COVID-19 lockdown period using CFA.
+Therefore, the purpose of this study was to validate the 13-item questionnaire on the work attributes of pharmaceutical sales executives involved in pharmaceutical marketing in Nigeria during the COVID-19 lockdown period using CFA.